dilanx/support.dilanxd.com/docs/paper/contribute.md

 ## Getting started

 You'll need to make sure you have JavaScript tooling installed like Node.js (including npm).
 I recommend installing using [nvm](https://github.com/nvm-sh/nvm) if you don't already have it.
 I use Node 18 when working with this project.
+You'll also need a good code editor, like [Visual Studio Code](https://code.visualstudio.com/).

 1. Fork the [paper.nu GitHub repository](https://github.com/dilanx/paper.nu), then clone your generated repository.